idun-project/idun-zcc/README.md

 What about CP/M?
 ----------------
-You can (in theory) use this package as installed to also build Z80 programs for use with C128 CP/M. Just modify the compile command to use `zcc +cpm ...` This has not been tested.
+Yes!
+CP/M support on the idun-cartridge is called **CPem** and provided by the [idun-cpem](https://github.com/idun-project/idun-cpem) project.
+You can use this package as installed to also build Z80 programs for use with **CPem**.
+Just modify the compile command using `zcc +cpm ...`.
+The resulting binary will be a "vanilla" CP/M text program with output to a VT-100 terminal.
+It should thus work on most CP/M systems in the same manner as it will under "CPem"; except, it will likely run *much, much, faster* with **CPem**.

 TODOs
 -----